Therapist discussing NDIS behavioural therapy options with parents during a session in a Liverpool clinic.

 • Save money for changes in your setting that support better therapy results.

+Discuss with your NDIS plan coordinator in Liverpool to allocate funds toward both therapy and staff training.
 By focusing on these points, you can make sure therapy goes well and you don't spend too much.
 Always remember that choosing the best services will help you get good, long-term results with your ndis plan and support workers.

 Managing Your Plan—Self, Plan, or NDIA Managed